4 DAYS FROM $1,599

 Life on the Volga along the Golden Ring

 Away from the cities, Russia is a land of villages, fields, forests, and lakes, all threaded by rivers such as the mighty Volga, Europe's longest.
 Discover Uglich this morning, one of the motherland’s oldest towns and part of the storied Golden Ring.
 A favorite of Ivan the Terrible, you’ll learn more about its fascinating history on a walking tour.
-The highlight is seeing the outside of the Dmitry of the Blood Church and Transfiguration Cathedral in the city's kremlin.
+The highlight is seeing the outside of the Dmitry of the Blood Church and Transfiguration Cathedral in the city's kremlin (it can be visited on your own).
 Immerse yourself in tradition when you visit a local home, where home-hosted tea and tasty pies await.

 Enjoy breakfast on board your ship before a port talk on Russia’s capital.
 This afternoon you’ll visit Russia's symbol of might and majesty, the Kremlin, on a guided tour that includes Assumption Cathedral and the State Armory Chambers, the repository of the bejeweled Fabergé eggs.
 Tonight’s dinner is in a local restaurant, where you’ll feast on regional specialties and get a real flavor for traditional culture.